Skip to main content

 One of the commonly used devices you may be familiar with is the T-Connector.
 This short extension set is attached to the IV cannula and the free end is used to connect the patient to an IV line.
 This approach is easier and more practical than attachment of the IV line or long extension line directly to the cannula – especially for smaller patients.
 GVP T-Connectors feature micro-bore tubing to reduce dead space and priming volume.

-Our T-Connectors come with either a removable injection port, or a disposable cap on the free end.
+Our standard T-Connectors come with either a removable injection port, or a disposable cap on the free end.
 If you routinely buy the GVP one in a purple packet, this has the injection port.
 The green one has a disposable cap.

 In either case, to attach the IV line you’ll need to remove this port or cap.
 Since you may wish to later disconnect the patient from IV fluids, it’s wise to keep the detached port/cap in a sterile state by attaching it to a clean needle cap or other form of sterile device you have handy.